Limited Submission Guidelines

 Grant opportunities that fall into this category are considered "Limited Submissions."
 These programs require the institution to internally screen applications and determine which proposals will be submitted.
 At LSU, this responsibility lies with the Office of Research & Economic Development.

 When limited submission programs come to the attention of ORED at LSU, the relevant program data is posted on our Internal Grants & Competition Portal and distributed via our electronic mailing lists and the ORED Funding Opportunities Newsletter.

-Should you identify a limited opportunity of interest that has not yet been announced by ORED, please contact our office with the name of the competition and a link to or PDF of the funding announcement as soon as possible.
+Should a researcher identify a limited opportunity of interest that has not yet been announced by ORED, it is the responsibility of the researcher to notify ORED.
+Please contact email@example.com with the name of the competition and a link to or PDF of the funding announcement as soon as possible.